Build a Multilingual Local Voice Journal App with FastAPI and Whisper (Beginner Guide)

 ):

-The new endpoint POST /api/generate-metadata creates title + tags from content.
+The endpoint POST /api/generate-metadata creates a title and tags from the entry content, with a

 - Try local

-This gives good quality when ollama is running, while still working fully offline without it.
+This gives good quality when ollama is running, while still working fully offline without it — a clean example of progressive enhancement on the backend.

 The app stores entries in a single table with metadata: